ernop/terrain-editor-fork/docs/brush-sizing-rotation-plan.md

 - Parented to CoreGui
 - Adornee set to brushPart
 - Visible for all shapes
-- Behavior varies by ShapeSizingMode
+- Behavior varies by ShapeDimensions (linked axes update together)

 ### Operation Changes